The Vegan Scavengers Who Want To Change The World

 Freegans get free food by pulling it out of the trash bins, a practice commonly nicknamed “dumpster diving” in North America.

-Retail suppliers of food such as supermarkets, grocery stores, and restaurants routinely throw away food in good condition, often because it is approaching its sell-by date (without thereby becoming dangerous), or has damaged packaging.
+Retail food suppliers such as supermarkets, grocery stores, and restaurants routinely throw away food in good condition, often because it is approaching its sell-by date (without thereby becoming dangerous) or has damaged packaging.

-Freegans find food in the garbage of such establishments, which they say allows them to avoid spending money on products that exploit the world’s resources, contribute to urban sprawl, treat workers unfairly, or disregard animal rights.
+Freegans find food in the garbage of such establishments, which they say allows them to avoid spending money on products that exploit the world’s resources, contribute to urban sprawl, mistreat workers, or disregard animal rights.

-By foraging, they believe they are keeping edible food from adding to landfill clutter and that can feed people and animals who might otherwise go hungry.
+By foraging, they believe they are keeping edible food from adding to landfill clutter, which can feed people and animals who might otherwise go hungry.

-Freegans are people who employ alternative strategies for living based on limited participation in the conventional economy and minimal consumption of resources.
+Freegans employ alternative living strategies based on limited participation in the conventional economy and minimal resource consumption.

 Freegans embrace community, generosity, social concern, freedom, cooperation, and sharing in opposition to a society based on materialism, moral apathy, competition, conformity, and greed.